pridekitty2025/pridekitty/README.md

     wsl --install -d Ubuntu
     shutdown -f -r -t 00

-At reboot WSL should start, set your username and password then run this
+At reboot WSL should start by itself, if not start as admin, set your username and password then run this

     sudo passwd root
     sudo apt install make -y